Ir al contenido

 • 7.1 Confidentiality policy

-• Law 12/1989 of 9 May on the Public Statistical Function obliges IGAE as a statistical service not to disseminate personal data of any origin.
-It is understood that personal data relate to natural or legal persons who either allow the immediate identification of the data subjects, or lead by their structure, content or degree of disaggregation to the indirect identification of the data subjects.
+• Law 12/1989, of 9 May, on the Public Statistical Function obliges the IGAE as a statistical service not to disseminate personal data in any case whatever its origin.
+It is understood that personal data refers to natural or legal persons that either allow the immediate identification of the interested parties, or lead by their structure, content or degree of disaggregation to the indirect identification of them.

-Similarly, Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics sets out the need to establish common principles and guidelines to ensure the confidentiality of data used to produce European statistics and access to such confidential data, taking into account technical progress and users' needs in a democratic society.
+Similarly, Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics establishes the need to establish common principles and guidelines to guarantee the confidentiality of data used to compile European statistics and access to such confidential data, taking into account technical progress and the needs of users in a democratic society.

 • 7.2 Processing of confidential data

-• The data are treated confidentially during the collection and validation process until its publication.
+• The data are treated confidentially during the collection and validation process until they are published.

-In addition, it should be noted that the Functional Classification of Government Expenditure is a summary statistic in which personal data, in this case concerning legal persons, used are presented in sectors or subsectors of public administrations, which prevents the identification of information associated with individual units.
+In addition, it should be noted that the Functional Classification of Public Administration Expenditure is a summary statistic in which personal data, in this case concerning legal persons, used are aggregated in sectors or subsectors of public administrations, a fact that prevents the identification of information associated with individual units.

 • 8.
 Dissemination policy